GSA/10x/pages/getting-started.md

 - Acquisition
 - Analytics

-## What is the experience like?

-Making it through the funding and development process requires a significant investment of time.
-We need to do our due diligence to make sure we’re good stewards of taxpayer dollars, so you and your team will need to be able to show the value of your project and continue to develop your idea to receive funding at each stage.
-10x projects can require a significant investment of time to be successful - be sure to plan accordingly!
+## Need more help?

+Contact us at 10x@gsa.gov if you'd like additional support working through your proposal.
 For examples of projects that have made it through in the past, see Our Projects.